VeritasDL-zz/SADXCHAOS/README.md

 - Random Checkpoint - Spawns a Checkpoint on the player, Works as a respawn point
 - Movement Stick Invert - Inverts the Movement Stick Controls - Credits to Sora for this code
 - Random Rotation - Sets the character's Y Rotation
+- Random Teleport - teleports the player If the current Act/Level has vaild teleports